ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 CASTEP
 ~~~~~~

-Converts a Castep Trajectory into a HDF trajectory file.
+Converts a Castep Trajectory into an MDT trajectory file.

 Inputs: